CS294-248: Topics in Database Theory

 Grading

-The grade in this class is based on the participation during the lectures, the homework assignments, and a final assignment, which may involve a report and either a poster or a presentation TBD.
+The grade in this class is based on the participation during the lectures, the homework assignments, and the final presentation.